-I have raised this issue before in context of the (now-gone with Come Follow Me realignment) 2020 Old Testament Seminary manual.
+I have raised this issue before in context of the 2020 Old Testament Seminary manual (now gone with the Come Follow Me realignment).
 I have spoken about LDS inerrancy and fundamentalism at the FAIRMormon conference.
-My professional research deals with American fundamentalism, interpretations of scripture, and the interactions with science; Latter-day Saints (particularly those responsible for writing and approving manuals and magazines) swim within that American intellectual stream.
+My professional research deals with American fundamentalism, interpretations of scripture, and the interactions with science; Latter-day Saints —particularly those responsible for writing and approving manuals and magazines— swim within that American intellectual stream.
 It affects how we read our scriptures and understand creation.
 It affects how we think about science and religion.
 It affects how we write our manuals, which affects how teachers teach, how we grow up and integrate assumptions about “what The Church teaches.”

-These are not, then, merely “academic” concerns, but issues that directly affect faith and activity.
+These are not “academic” concerns, but issues that directly affect faith and activity.

 One faithful LDS friend wrote that he hoped the manual writers received some professional repercussions.
 I initially balked at that, but on further reflection and the conversations above…